enyeartc/NFL/README.md

 ### Modeling the Spread

-Since none of the features seemed to have a clear indication point where teams started to beat the spread, I decided to use a Linear Regression instead of a Logistic Regression to predict the spread.
+I decided to use a Linear Regression to predict the difference in score instead of a Logistic Regression to predict whether or not a team beat the spread.

-To create the Linear Model, I imported the dataset, used StandardScaler to scale the data and the target, and divided the data into a training set and a validation set.
+To create the Linear Regression, I imported the dataset, used StandardScaler to scale the data and the target, and divided the data into a training set and a validation set.
 Once I trained my model I plotted the qq-plot and the residuals against the predictions to check the validity of my model.
 The qq-plot appears to be approximately normal and the residuals appear to be heteroscedastic.

 Heteroscedasity           |  qq-plot
 :-------------------------:|:-------------------------: